mynkpl1998/pySDR/README.md

 Objectives
 ----------

-* This library is developed to provide easy access to RTL SDR by wraping the C based **librtlsdr** api for python using ctyppes.
+* This library is developed to provide easy access to RTL-SDR by wrapping the C based **librtlsdr** driver for python using ctypes.

 ---
 **NOTE**